craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/principle-stacks.md

 My default reaction when politics comes up in conversation is to be uncomfortable.
 Even if the person I'm talking to holds the same positions I do, it doesn’t change my reaction much.
 I'm only at ease with the few people I talk more deeply about politics with often.
 This doesn’t make for a lot of pleasant back and forth in any election year, much less this one.

 I’m still working on understanding why I react this way.
 It’s part of everyone’s responsibility in a system like ours to engage each other.
 It's the only way to make the best choice on who runs the government on our behalf.
-I think the primary reason I hesitate is that the topics that dominate political conversation seem so surface level.
+I think the main reason I hesitate is that the topics that dominate political conversation seem so surface level.
 They're more slogans or memes reacting to the latest news than well thought out positions driven by clear principles.

 The most common outcomes of political discussions seem to be: